 If you want to keep an updated copy of a web page in a Microsoft Word document, you can do that too!
 Let’s say I want to an online text file containing A Tale of Two Cities in my document.
 I’ll use the same INCLUDETEXT field, but instead of using a local path, I’ll use the URL:

 Updating the field brings the entire book into my document.

 You’ll get the best results with a text-heavy website.
 You can see what happens when I try to use INCLUDETEXT to bring in MakeUseof’s home page:

 If you have a need for importing the updated text from a website into your document, this is definitely worth playing around with.
 You might have to experiment a bit, but it could potentially be a very useful tool.

-What Do You Import into Word?
+What Do You Import Into Microsoft Word?

-We’ve covered eight different things you can import into Word here — but there are probably more options out there.
-What have you imported into Word?
+We’ve covered eight different things you can import into Microsoft Word here — but there are probably more options out there.
+What have you imported into Microsoft Word?
 Share the most useful things you’ve been able to import, so we can all help each other save some time by becoming Word masters!